About This Series

 In most cases, we find that the empirical evidence is weaker than claimed.
 In other cases, the causal relationships are speculative.
-Although some of the broader trends, such as a decline in innovation, raise serious social issues, they usually have several causes.
+Although some of the broader trends raise serious social issues, such as an increase in income inequality, they usually have several causes.
 Finally, in most cases, it is not clear that antitrust policy is either the cause or an effective cure.
 Broader social policies need to be enacted for such issues as income inequality and privacy.

 - “No, Corporate Concentration Is Not Driving Inflation.
 Here’s the Data,” January 2022.

 - “No, Monopoly Has Not Grown,” June 2021.